NovaMage/svalidator-play/README.md

 methods `extractFromRequest` and `extractLocalized`.
 These methods will implicitly receive a `PlayRequestValuesMapExtractor`, which you may provide to fully customize the way values are extracted from the request.

-Finally, the `PlayMappingBindingValidator` works the similar to the `PlayBindingValidator`, with the only difference being that, just like the regular `MappingBindingValidator`, it allows you to pass a `TypeTag[B]` and a `mapOperation: B => A` to bind the request into a specific type of object and then apply the conversion function to transform the bound object into something else.
+Finally, the `PlayMappingBindingValidator` works in a similar to the `PlayBindingValidator`, with the only difference being that, just like the regular `MappingBindingValidator`, it allows you to pass a `TypeTag[B]` and a `mapOperation: B => A` to bind the request into a specific type of object and then apply the conversion function to transform the bound object into something else for validation.
 It has the same four methods as `PlayBindingValidator`, so you may choose to perform regular binding, localized binding, or either of them with a custom extractor.